-Revenue recognition (continued)
+Revenue from contracts with customers (continued)

 Contract assets and contract liabilities

 A contract asset represents the Group's right to consideration in exchange for services that the Group has transferred to a customer that is not yet unconditional.
 It is assessed for impairment in accordance with HKFRS 9.
 In contrast, a receivable represents the Group's unconditional right to consideration, i.e. only the passage of time is required before payment of that consideration is due.